 Eye: Mechanism of action is by blockage of M3 receptors.

-Antimuscarinic drugs administered topically cause mydriasis, cycloplegia and paralyze accommodation.
+Antimuscarinic drugs administered topically to the eye cause mydriasis, cycloplegia, and loss of accommodation.
 The drugs are absorbed from the conjunctival sac into the eye.

 The duration of action varies for each drug: atropine (> 72 hours), homatropine (24 hours), cyclopentolate (2–12 hours) and tropicamide (0.5–4 hours).

 Important: Among the muscarinic receptor blockers, tropicamide has a shorter duration of action.

 Bronchi: Mechanism of action is by blockage of the M3 receptors, thus promoting bronchodilation.